-Secondary Education Graduate Programs in Alaska
+Secondary Education Graduate Degrees & Secondary Education Graduate Schools in Alaska

 Secondary Education graduate programs may aim at educating the educators – helping prepare them for their role in the classroom by giving them the techniques, methods, and skills that could come into play each day.
 In addition, pursuing a degree program could assist those looking for a new career path, giving them the opportunity to learn the knowledge and skills that may be needed to take their first steps into the classroom.
-With the variety of programs offered in just as many convenient formats, there may be a perfect program suited not only for you, but for your lifestyle, schedule, and personal career goals.

 Secondary education graduate degree programs may offer master’s, doctorates, or graduate certificate tracks.
 You may be asking yourself, why should I earn a graduate degree in secondary education?
 The answer is, there could be a lot of reasons!
 For current teachers, it could be to meet a state requirement to maintain their licensure.
-For those entering the field, it could be a great way to earn your license and begin a career.[i]
+For those entering the field, it could be a great way to earn your license and begin a career.(Source: bls.gov)

 Not convinced yet?
 Here are a few facts that could tip the scales in favor of a secondary education graduate degree program:

 - Some states may require teachers to earn advanced degrees to maintain their licensure.(Source: bls.gov) Check your state’s guidelines to ensure criteria are met.

 - Education admins who have earned their master’s degree may have a wage premium of $23,000 over their colleagues who earned only a bachelor’s degree.
 (Source: bls.gov)